Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 This is the main marketing website for Toon Bazaar.

-It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients wanting to see the services on offer and perhaps get a quote, or for freelance artists wanting to join our community.
+It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential clients wanting to see the services on offer and hopefully make a request.
+Freelance artists hoping to join our community should also find the website useful for deciding whether it is somewhere they might wish to work and initiating contact with respects to applying.

 # Table of Contents